RedPRL/cooltt/doc/ic-design.md

 ### Goals
 1. Within reason, implement an IC mechanism that is modular and not intertwined with the particular cooltt code base (and therefore could be reused for other systems later).

 1. Do not needlessly depend on ocaml internals -- i.e. don't use the built in `Marshal` functionality -- in favor of rolling our own free-standing solutions.

 1. Do not make egregiously large cache files.
 (RedTT solved this by using `gzip`, which is very good at compressing highly repetitive core terms expressed as JSON.)

-1. Make a reasonably performant IC mechanism, but favor ease of inspection, extension, and verification over raw performance.
+1. Make a reasonably performant IC mechanism, but favor ease of inspection, extension, and verification of the implementation over raw performance.

 1. Do not conflate IC with designing a module system for cooltt.
 Rather, make an IC mechanism that will allow for experimentation with different ideas for module systems later.

-1. Do not conflate IC with powerful import syntax (à la https://github.com/RedPRL/redtt/issues/449), but again make an IC mechanism that will admit future experimentation.
+1. Do not conflate IC with designing a powerful import syntax (à la https://github.com/RedPRL/redtt/issues/449), but again make an IC mechanism that will admit future experimentation.